Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

 Generates a specified number of random posts and associates them with random users in the database.
+Each post will have randomized content, likes, and a created date within the past 120 days.

 ##### Returns